 We’ve also invested in a research department.
 Whereas most firms’ departments tend to look back and report on what’s happened, which is useful for your quarterly asset management paper, that doesn’t lease space or improve the performance of your asset.
 Our research focus is forward-looking, designed to generate business.
 They make outbound calls, they build relationships.
 They understand that every business is different, so look to find out the key triggers of when that business makes its property decisions.
 We understand fully what occupiers want, and we’re able to advise our clients on how to structure transactions to make your assets attractive to them.

 Over the next 12 months we’ll host regular events.
 The focus will be on occupier engagement – we’re very proud to be the North West’s most active acquiring agent for the last 5 years running.
 We continually work our client base and network – the more businesses we meet, the more intelligence we build.
 The more people engage with us and see the fantastic workspaces we’ve created to help businesses grow, the more the positive outcomes of relocation might begin to outweigh the reasons they see for staying put.

 OBI are evolving in these are exciting times.
 We’re sure the changes we’re making will ensure that we continue to provide you with the highest levels of service.
-When you’re next passing, please call into Clockwork and meet the new team.
+When you’re next passing, please call in and meet the new team.
 It will be a pleasure to see you.